-Each year we're grateful to receive a multitude of handcrafted comfort items which support our patients; offering comfort, warmth, a splash of colour in their room, as well as a special reminder that a stranger in the community is thinking of them.
+Each year we're grateful to receive a multitude of in-kind gifts including boardom busters like books, puzzles and games and handcrafted comfort items which support our patients; offering distraction, comfort, a splash of colour in their room, as well as a special reminder that a stranger in the community is thinking of them.

-In line with Canberra Health Services' infection control protocols, all handcrafted items for patients at CHS must be donated through the Canberra Hospital Foundation.
+In line with Canberra Health Services' infection control protocols, all in-kind items for patients at CHS must be either handmade or new and donated through the Canberra Hospital Foundation.
 Please drop off your donations to the Canberra Hospital Foundation shopfront.
 From here, the items will be wrapped for infection control purposes, and then distributed to all areas of CHS.

 Our Wishlist